adolfoeliazat/iota-miner/README.md

     2) Adapt some default configuration values to your specific needs
 3) Open a command line window, traverse to the tool's folder and launch "run.py" with your Python3 interpreter
 4) Follow the dialogue

-## Important
-This tool ships with a copy of the Pyota libary (v1.2.0b1), because:
-- It is the latest version and newer than the one available via PIP (at the time of writing)
-- It is the last version still supporting CURL, which is going to be replaced with KERL due to an UPDATE in the IOTA protocol

 ## Installation
 1) Install Python3